 I need to find a better way to sign off.
 I still sound like a recommendation letter.

-I really hope this book gets into grad school.
+I really hope this book gets that internship.